AdityaPrakash-26/CPP-Algorithms/README.md

 I recommend using Visual Studio Code
 1. Install [VSCode](https://code.visualstudio.com/download)
-2. Clone the repository into your project folder, and import it with `#include "CPP-Algorithms`
+2. Clone the repository into your project folder, and import it with `#include "CPP-Algorithms"`

 ## Contributing